 In recent years there has been a surge of double-blind, randomized, placebo-controlled trials on the depression-low testosterone link.
 The results have been inconclusive.

 Sixteen trials that were analyzed concluded that testosterone is a useful treatment for depression in men.
-The trails looked at several different aspects to home in on testosterone’s effectiveness:
+The trials looked at several different aspects to home in on regarding testosterone’s effectiveness:

 Age.
 Testosterone was a more efficient mood-booster in men under age 60.
 In older men, testosterone was not as effective.

 The degree of depression.
-Testosterone was most useful for in men with either minor depression or dysthymia, a type of depression that has less intense symptoms but lasts longer.
-With severely depressed men testosterone helped, but not as much as with men with less depression.
+Testosterone was most useful in men with either minor depression or dysthymia, a type of depression that has less intense symptoms but lasts longer.
+With severely depressed men, testosterone helped but not as much as with men with less severe depression.

-A Japanese study observed fifty men with an average age of 57 who had low-t and were treated by urologists at the Kobe University Graduate School of Medicine in Japan.
+A Japanese study observed 50 men with an average age of 57 who had low-T and were treated by urologists at the Kobe University Graduate School of Medicine in Japan.

-At the start of the study thirty of the participants were diagnosed with depression.
-For this group, depression dropped after six months, and by the end of the survey, only 11 of the 30 were still afflicted with depression – a significant drop.
+At the start of the study 30 of the participants were diagnosed with depression.
+For this group, depression dropped after six months, and by the end of the survey, only 11 of the 30 were still afflicted with depression -- a significant drop.

 However, after completing the treatment regimen, the men receiving TRT experienced vast improvements in all areas measured.

 The subjects in the placebo group received no noticeable improvements in their depression.